iFixit/formy/readme.md

 Declare an input's state as a simple JS object and free up your HTML for what it's best for: layout.

+A text input is now `<Form.Field/>`.
 A dropdown with a million options is now `<Form.Field/>`.
-A text input with some crazy pattern validation, a placeholder string, a required value, and an autofill value? `<Form.Field/>`.
+Formy abstracts all markup differences, allowing you to write unified and simple templates.

+### ✅ Native validation

+We didn't write a bunch of crappy regex.
+Browsers back to IE10 can validate any input type and [standard validation constraint](https://www.w3.org/TR/html5/forms.html#constraints).
+Declare your constraints up front and let the browser do all the work.

 ## Simple example